AWegnerGitHub/awegnergithub.github.io-content/2015_01_08_thanks-for-all-the-fish.md

 I've also transferred data from the Vipers blog to my personal one here and removed links to Vipers from most posts since they will all fail to resolve correctly.
 Unfortunately, it's not worth it to preserve small bits of history in this case and was just easier to remove the links.
-The best I can do it transfer the blog posts and copy snippets or screenshots here.
-Direct links to the forum discussions has been intentionally removed.
+The best I can do is transfer the blog posts and copy snippets or screenshots here.
+Direct links to the forum discussions have been intentionally removed.

  [1]: http://steamcommunity.com/groups/viperservers#announcements/detail/205255298394906049
  [2]: {attach}images/thanks-for-the-fish.jpg